 Charles River offers orthotopic models across a full range of tumor histotypes to provide the most disease-relevant tumor environment in which to test your drug.

-Schematic of Orthotopic Tumor Model
+Figure 1: Diagram of Orthotopic Tumor Model

 We can evaluate disease progression through a variety of methods, including clinical signs, survival study design, and our imaging platform that has both in vivo and ex vivo capabilities:

 - Real-time in-life fluorescence and bioluminescence imaging (IVIS)

 - 3D optical tomographic reconstructions for both bioluminescence and fluorescence

 - µCT X-ray for anatomical reference of signal

 With human disease-specific tumor microenvironments and in-life imaging, Charles River’s orthotopic models are ideal for elucidating mode of action, monitoring patient-relevant responses and targeting metastatic mechanisms.

 Translational imaging findings in a pediatric patient-derived orthotopic xenograft brain tumor model

 Download our poster for a study of improved tumor progression tracking in orthotopic models with the use of alternate imaging modalities like MRI, fUS and PET.

 Download the Poster